Mononucleosis

 • Swollen spleen and/or liver

-If you have a sore throat, swollen glands, and fever, see your health care provider and get checked out.
+If you have a sore throat, swollen glands, and a fever, see a health care provider and get checked out.

 Is there a test for mono?

-Your health care provider (HCP) may suggest that you are likely to have mono based on your symptoms and examination such as sore throat, swollen tonsils with white patches, swollen lymph nodes (in your neck), fever and fatigue.
-Your liver and spleen may be enlarged and sore, and some people get a rash especially if taking antibiotics such as amoxicillin.
+A health care provider (HCP) may suggest that you are likely to have mono based on your symptoms and examination, such as sore throat, swollen tonsils with white patches, swollen lymph nodes (in your neck), fever, and fatigue.
+Your liver and spleen may be enlarged and sore, and some people get a rash, especially if taking antibiotics such as amoxicillin.
 To make a diagnosis of mono, your HCP will check your blood count and a special “mono spot test.”
-This test can be negative the first week of illness and occasionally longer.
-This test may also stay positive for a year after mono so if your HCP is not sure about whether you have mono, he/she may order a blood test that can show whether you have antibodies against EBV (Epstein Barr Virus) which can cause mono.
+This test can be negative in the first week of illness and occasionally longer.
+This test may also stay positive for a year after mono, so if your HCP is not sure about whether you have mono, he/shethey may order a blood test that can show whether you have antibodies against EBV (Epstein-Barr Virus), which can cause mono.
 There are other causes of mono-like illnesses such as HIV, CMV (cytomegalovirus), other viruses, and some drugs.

 How long will I be sick with mono?